goblimey/films/README.md

 }
 ```

-This is a function, not a method, so it can be called like so:
+This is a function, not a class method, so it's called like so:
 ```go
 var person Person = ConcretePerson.MakePerson()
 ```

-ConcretePerson is a class (a structure), not an instance of a class.
-The interface can only define class methods,  so this function can only be called using the name of the real structure.
-That's important, because we don't have a class member yet - we are calling the factory function to create one.
+ConcretePerson is a structure, not an instance of a structure, so MakePerson is a function, not a method.
+It can only be called via the name of the structure as above.
+It's important that it's not a method, because you can only call a method on an instance of a structure and we don't have one of those yet - we're calling the factory function to create one.
+(In Java, the equivalent of MakePerson is called a static factory method.)

 MakePerson creates an empty ConcretePerson but returns it as a Person.
-(In Java, the equivalent of MakePerson is called a static factory method.)

-Now you have a Person object, an instance of the Person class.
-You can use its methods to set some values:
+A Go interface can only define class methods, so you can't wrote an interface that represents the MakePerson function.

+Having called the factory function, we have an object called person which is defined by the Person interface (not by the ConcretePerson structure).
+Its class methods include some setters, so we can put data into the object:

 ```go
 person.SetSurname("Simon")